Propulsion and Power Technical Meeting October 29-30, 2019 | Hampton, Virginia

 VFS Southeast Region Competition Update

 The Robert L. Lichten Award is presented annually for the best technical presentation by a VFS member who has not previously presented at the Forum or regional technical meetings.
 The competition is carried out first at the regional level with the regional winners traveling to the Annual Forum for final presentations.
 The chapters in the Southeast Region include: Aberdeen Proving Ground; Cherry Point; Federal City; Hampton Roads; and Patuxent River.
 Two abstracts were received.
 The regional competition was conducted January 22, 2019, at the York County, Virginia, location of Karem Aircraft.
 Ms. Emily Fisher from the University of Maryland was judged to be the regional representative after her presentation entitled “Fundamental Characterization of Lithium Sulfur Batteries for Electric Aviation.”
-The Forum will be held in Philadelphia, Pennsylvania.
+The paper was presented at the Forum held in Philadelphia, Pennsylvania.
 May 13 -16, 2019.

 Helicopter Military Operations Technology, HELMOT 2018

 The subject of the meeting was “Transformational Technologies and their Application to the Vertical Battlespace.”
 It was was held October 24 -25,2018 at the Hampton Roads Convention Center, Hampton, Virginia .
 Presentations were given in sessions entitled: Unmanned Operations; Operational Enablers; and JMR Program.This conference was the most popular technical meeting sponsored by the Hampton Roads Chapter in a number of years with a total registration of 128, 56 of whom were from the Government and the remainder from industry and academia. .
 The program included a keynote address from BG Walter Reugen, a welcoming overview by VFS Executive Director, Mike Hirschberg and 19 technical presentations.
 All presentations were unclassified.
 Thank you to those who participated,especially to those who presented and updated the community on the latest research in the vertical lift community.
-Look for a detailed review of the meeting written by Frank Colucci in the current issue of Vertiflite Magazine.
+Look for a detailed review of the meeting written by Frank Colucci in a recent issue of Vertiflite Magazine.

 2019 Tidewater Science & Engineering Fair